mkisic/acstand/README.md

 # ACStand

 ACStand is program in which you can display results of any AtCoder contest for some list of users which you made before.
 When I say results, I mean only points which users scored, without penalty.
 I will add penalty in near future.
 Program has 2 modes, official and unofficial.
-In official mode, program for every user consider only submissions which were submitted during the contest, in unofficial consider all submissions.
+In official mode, program for every user consider only submissions which were submitted during the contest, in unofficial it consider all submissions.

 ### Requirements:
 * Python 3